Best Acoustic Guitar Strings for All Gauges & Playing Styles

 • Phosphor Bronze

 Without getting too far into the technicalities, phosphor bronze is a bronze alloy.
-This is a combination of metals commonly used for guitar strings.
-These strings give a balanced tone with a warm low-end and a strong mid-range presence.
+This is a combination of metals commonly used for acoustic guitar strings.
+These strings have a balanced tone with a warm low-end and a strong mid-range presence.

-Phosphor bronze is the most commonly found string, which makes sense because they’re arguably the most versatile.
-There isn’t really a genre that these strings don’t perform well in, though 80/20 or silk and steel strings may be a better fit depending on your preferences.
+Phosphor bronze is the most commonly found string, which makes sense because it's arguably the most all rounder.
+There isn't really a genre that these strings don't perform well in, though 80/20 or silk and steel strings may be a better fit depending on your preferences.

 • 80/20 Bronze (Also Called Brass)